yeti-switch/vlui/README.md

     allowed_groups: [billing, admin]
 ```

-A tool the account may not use is refused with 403 *and* omitted from
+Such a tool is refused with 403 and left out of `/api/config`.
+None of it
-`/api/config`, so it never appears in their rail.
-None of this restricts anyone
-who can reach VictoriaLogs directly — keep that on loopback or behind vmauth.
+restricts anyone who can reach VictoriaLogs directly.

 ## Metrics